New Silksworth: New Silksworth

-The manor house formerly known as Silksworth House, was constructed in 1775–1780 by William Johnson who on his death in 1792 left the property in his will to his friend Hendry Hopper.
+The manor house formerly known as Silksworth House was constructed in 1775–1780 by William Johnson, who on his death in 1792 left the property in his will to his friend Hendry Hopper.
 In 1831 Priscilla Hopper then heiress to the estate married William Beckwith of Thurcroft.
 He was High Sheriff of Durham in 1857.
 The Beckwiths moved to Shropshire in about 1890 and the house was let out.

-In 1902, Charles David Doxford of (William Doxford & Sons Ship Builders) brother of Theodore Doxford, took out a 99-year lease on the 24-acre (97,000 m2) estate.
+In 1902, Charles David Doxford of William Doxford & Sons Ship Builders, brother of Theodore Doxford, took out a 99-year lease on the 24-acre estate.
 On his death in 1935, his daughter, Aline Doxford bought out the lease.
-On her death in 1968, she bequeathed the house and estate to Sunderland Corporation who gave the house its present name Doxord House and turned the gardens of house into Doxford Park.
+On her death in 1968, she bequeathed the house and estate to Sunderland Corporation who gave the house its present name Doxford House, and turned the gardens of the house into Doxford Park.

-In 1989 the house became a student's hall of residence for Sunderland University and from about 2000 to 2006 was occupied by the Lazarus Foundation, a drug rehabilitation charity.
+In 1989 the house became a students’ hall of residence for Sunderland University, and from about 2000 to 2006 was occupied by the Lazarus Foundation, a drug rehabilitation charity.
 Plans to turn the house into apartments were proposed in 2008 but the conversion of the house into apartments was never carried out.